Michal Krumer-Nevo

 Michal Livia Krumer-Nevo (Hebrew: מיכל קרומר-נבו; born 8 June 1961) is the David and Dorothy Schwartzman professor in Community Development at the Spitzer Department of Social Work and the honorary president of the Israeli Center for Qualitative Research of People and Societies, Ben-Gurion University of the Negev.
 Her scholarly activity covers issues of poverty, critical practice in social work, social injustice, Othering and qualitative methodologies.
 She developed the poverty-aware paradigm (PAP), a social justice framework for practice with people in poverty that has been widely implemented by the Welfare and Social Services Ministry in Israel.

 Early life and education

 Krumer-Nevo was born and raised in Givatayim, Israel.
-She received a bachelor’s degree in Hebrew literature from The Hebrew University of Jerusalem and went on to study social work.
-She wrote her master’s thesis and doctoral dissertation in social work under the supervision of Prof. Jona Rosenfeld(de) at The Hebrew University.
+She received a bachelor's degree in Hebrew literature from The Hebrew University of Jerusalem and went on to study social work.
+She wrote her master's thesis and doctoral dissertation in social work under the supervision of Prof. Jona Rosenfeld(de) (died December 28, 2023) at The Hebrew University.
 During her studies, she specialized in psychotherapy and worked as a social worker in services for youth and in mental health frameworks.